See the Dementia Evidence Map for summaries of the available research on this topic.

 Audiometric hearing screening and otoscopic inspection for impacted cerumen are to be conducted prior to cognitive-communication screening.
 See Scope of Practice in Speech-Language Pathology (ASHA, 2016b) and ASHA's Practice Portal page on Adult Hearing Screening.

 If an individual has a diagnosed hearing loss and wears hearing aids, the clinician inspects the aids to ensure that they are in working order, and the individual should wear them during screening.
 The use of assistive listening technology should be employed when hearing aids are not being used.
-See ASHA's Practice Portal pages on Hearing Loss - Beyond Early Childhood and Hearing Aids for Adults.
+See ASHA's Practice Portal pages on Hearing Loss in Adults and Hearing Aids for Adults.

 If the individual fails the hearing screening, a referral is made to an audiologist for a comprehensive audiologic assessment.